minuteman1911/atitya/index.md

   Please follow the steps given in the README.md file to install Kobe

 # What Kobe is
-  Kobe can be defined as an open source simulation tool written in Python which can model an artificial spiking neural network, along with its environment ( using OpenAI Gym )
+  Kobe is an open source simulation tool written in Python which can model artificial spiking neural networks, along with its environment ( using OpenAI Gym )
     **It is still largely meant for research and has no practical purpose as of now.**

 # What Kobe isn't !
   Kobe is not a traditional machine learning framework which we normally use for classification, regression, image recognition or natural language processing tasks.
 For all the above tasks, there already are amazing libraries out there like scikit-learn, Tensorflow, Theano etc.

 # When you should NOT use Kobe
-  If you are any of the following, go back, and come back only when you understand it ( or use the appropriate tool )
+   If you are solving a typical Classification/Regression or Clustering problem, then you should use the appropriate tool rather Kobe.

-   1. Beginner in AI/ML.
-   2. Someone who wants to do classical image classification.
-   3. Someone who wants to do NLP.
+# Key features of Kobe
+   The key features of Kobe are:
+    1. Possible to place nodes (neurons) according to a layered topology (as found in the biological neocortex).
+    2. Supports macro-scale (spanning a large population of neurons) neuromodulation or homeostatis.
+    3. Possible to generate a large number of intra-layer and inter-layer connections.

 # TL;DR
    I shall begin this section by saying that its optional.
 Though you don't have to read all of this stuff to start using Kobe, it provides some background as to the problem that Kobe is trying to solve.
 I am assuming that you, as a reader haven't stumbled upon this page by mere accident and that you are familiar with artificial neural networks ( ANNs ).
-ANNs have proven their worth in a wide range of areas like image procesding, natural language processing, classification, prediction etc. The problem though with ANNs of today is that they can solve only a specefic task and do not exhibit a 'General Intelligence'.
+ANNs have proven their worth in a wide range of areas like image processing, natural language processing, classification, prediction etc. The problem though with ANNs of today is that they can solve only a specefic task and do not exhibit a 'General Intelligence'.
 There are fundamental differences between how a biological neural network works and how an artificial one works.
 Kobe tries to bridge this gap.
    ### The future of AI
    Most people today implement a technique called ML (Machine Learning) to make their applications smarter.
 Although ML has been known to and used by researchers since many decades, it's proliferation into the consumer space occured only after the average computing power increased manifold in the last two decades.
 AI is actually a broader term which may be vaguely summed up as a solution to the problem : "Do anything but make my machine seem intelligent!".
 Thus, a very complex system of hardcoded rules, interdependent on each other could make up a good AI.
 But, it cannot ( as of now ) necessarily transform a machine into a sentient being.
 The brain (of any species) itself is a complex system of hardcoded rules, but there are subtle differences in a deep neural network (which is the latest advancement of ANNs employed in an AI system) and the biological brain.
     Can today's AI make a machine seem as intelligent as a human?
 Yes.
 The emergent behaviour of the latest AI robots does seem to **roughly** imitate the emergent behaviour found in humans, including speech and voice, but the rules are hardcoded nonetheless.
 I do not mean by this, that each response is hardcoded in the robot; that would be insane.
 What I mean is, there is hardcode in the mapping of outputs to ideas which that output represents.
 Also, the learning rules in the artificial neural network are different from those that of the biological counterpart.